 Dr. Erika Hollander has worked as a clinician

-She is licensed in Florida and New Jersey.
+She is licensed in Florida & New Jersey,

-Perhaps what Dr. Hollander is most known for in communities is the ability to work with high stress communications with parents and their children and complex situations.
+Perhaps what Dr. Hollander is most known for in communities is the ability to work with high stress communications among parents and their children in complex situations.